Inclement Weather Procedures

 - Late start days are considered full school days and are not required to be made up.

 In the case of developing weather conditions, the district may call for an early dismissal of students.
 In this case, there will be no evening activities or classes.
+Families will be notified with further details as soon as any decision is made.

 WHEN SCHOOL IS OPEN